Average Cost For Marble Countertops

 The supply of quartzite is far less than granite or marble.

-Point #2 above leads us into a good question every homeowner should ask when considering marble kitchen countertops.
+Point #2 above leads us to a good question every homeowner should ask when considering marble kitchen countertops.

 Is Marble a Good Choice for Kitchen Countertops?

-Staining is not really a problem, but etching and scratching is and this could be an added cost.
+Staining is not really a problem, but etching and scratching are and this could be an added cost.